Choosing the Perfect Forklift Type for Your Operations

 Pros

-Built for the long haul and the heavy loads.
-Refuel quickly and handle tough outdoor jobs with ease.
+Built for heavy loads.
+Refuels quickly and handles tough outdoor jobs with ease.

 Cons

-Loud, emit fumes, and unsuitable for indoor use unless well-ventilated.
+Loud, emits fumes, and unsuitable for indoor use unless well-ventilated.
 Diesel prices can spike.

 Best for